Djttt/cs294-deepul/README.md

 # CS 294-158 Deep Unsupervised Learning

-The official public repository for the Spring 2024 offering of Berkeley's CS294-158 Deep Unsupervised Learning.
+An implementation for the homework assignments of the course CS294-158 Deep Unsupervised Learning (UC Berkeley).